jcreamer898/webpack-es6-lab/slides/content/slides.md

 ---
 class: left

-# One bundler to rule them all
+# It's all about the bundles

 * [WebPack](http://http://webpack.github.io/) bundles things, lots of things